10 Important B2B Marketing Trends For 2021

 Funnel software is essentially a stripped down and focused version of a traditional marketing automation tool.

 Interest in funnel software is growing in general.
-But the leader in the space at the moment appears to be ClickFunnels.
+But one of the leaders in the space at the moment appears to be ClickFunnels.

 ClickFunnels’s simple UI and aggressive marketing helped put them on the map.